→ About Us

 We are a member of the Franciscan Federation of Australia which is comprised of the Roman Catholic Franciscan communities and those Anglican Franciscan communities recognised by the Advisory Council.

-Our Bishop Protector is Bishop Godfrey Friar, Bishop, Diocese of Rockhampton, Queensland and Chairman of the Advisory Council for Anglican Religious Life in Australia.
+Our Bishop Protector is Bishop Godfrey Fryar, formerly Bishop of Rockhampton and formerly chairman of the Advisory Council for Anglican Religious Life in Australia.

 Sources of Inspiration